Metropolitan - from Quainton Road to Brill

 Quainton Road station.
 OS: SP737189

-Once the Tramway's left left Quainton Road, it then ran over its first of five level crossings and then ran in parallel with the road south towards the A41.
+Once the Tramway's route left Quainton Road, it then ran over its first of five level crossings and then ran in parallel with the road south towards the A41.
 The way from Quainton Road to the location of the level crossing was clear to see as was the line's course alongside the road.